 The Water Department routinely checks the water meters for accuracy.
 Of course if customer water use changes suddenly for no obvious reason (other than more people in the house, away from home for a long trip, or heavy lawn watering), they should report

 this, so it can be investigated.
 In most instances, when a water meter is wrong, it reads low rather than high.

 Meter Pit Information

-If surface is not to final grade at time of installation of meter, the owner must raise or lower pit when surface is graded.
+- If the surface is not to final grade at the time of installation of the meter, the owner must raise or lower the pit when the surface is graded.

 When people think about fire hydrants, they usually think about the fire department.
 It is really the Water Department that installs and maintains them.
 Flushing them is shared by the Fire and Water Departments.